Totolaw Logo

 • Assignment (who is responsible for the case)

-Note: You need appropriate permissions (cases:update) to edit cases.
+Note: You need permission to edit cases.
 Admins and Managers typically have this access.

 Working with Cases